 U.S. health official warns on spread of coronavirus

-A top U.S. public health official said on Sunday signs of coronavirus spreading through U.S. communities was "not encouraging" and warned that Americans may need to think carefully about attending large gatherings if it continues.
+A top U.S. public health official said on Sunday signs of coronavirus spreading through communities were "not encouraging" and warned that Americans may need to think carefully about attending large gatherings if it continues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)